peterbud/nuxt-aegis/docs/guides/ssr-support.md

 **Recommended:** Use `event.context.user` from middleware for most cases.
 Only use `$api` when you need to call external authenticated endpoints during SSR.

-### 2. Client-Side Data Fetching
+### 2. Client-Side Data Fetching with $api

-When fetching authenticated data, `useAsyncData` will work on both server and client with authenticated SSR:
+The `$api` plugin makes it seamless to fetch authenticated data on both server and client.
+It automatically uses the appropriate token for each context:

 ```vue
 <template>